mantlenetworkio/mantle-token-lists/README.md

-# Optimism Token List
+# Mantle Token List

-The Optimism token list is used as the source of truth for the [Optimism Gateway](https://gateway.optimism.io/) which is the main portal for moving assets between Layer 1 and Layer 2.
+The Mantle token list is used as the source of truth for the [Mantle Gateway](https://bridge.testnet.mantlenetwork.io/deposit) which is the main portal for moving assets between Layer 1 and Layer 2.

 ## Review process and merge criteria